Master Local SEO Ranking Factors for Top Search Results

 Location-Specific Keywords

-Incorporate location-specific keywords naturally throughout your content.
-This will enhance your local ranking.
+Incorporating location-specific keywords naturally throughout your content will enhance your local search factors.
 This includes your city, neighborhood, and even nearby landmarks.
 But remember, readability comes first.
 Don’t sacrifice quality for keyword density.

 Location Landing Pages

-If you serve multiple areas, create individual landing pages for each location.
+Location landing pages serve as an important player in Google local ranking factors.
+If you serve multiple areas, creating individual landing pages for each location is a must.
 These pages should include:

 • Unique, location-specific content